Napoleonic tactics: Infantry in the battlefield

-Most Napoleonic battles took place on farm fields, villages, roads, and streams; French forces regarded cities, mountains, swamps, and heavy woods as unsuitable combat arenas.
-Generals, such as the Duke of Wellington at the Battle of Waterloo, sought out terrain suitable for their forces.
-Infantry regiments use three primary battle formations: column formation, line formation, and infantry square (square formation).
+Most Napoleonic battles took place on farm fields, villages, roads, and streams; French troops regarded cities, mountains, swamps, and heavy woods as unsuitable combat arenas.
+Commanders, such as the Duke of Wellington at the Battle of Waterloo, sought out terrain suitable for their forces.
+Infantry regiments used three primary battle formations: column formation, line formation, and infantry square (square formation).

-The first formation, known as column formation because of its narrow and long form, suited soldiers marching down a road or moving quickly towards the enemy across an open field.
+The column formation was narrow and long, suited for soldiers marching down a road or moving quickly towards the enemy across an open field.
 Because the column formation was a large target for muskets and cannon, regiments would normally change formation as the enemy drew closer.

-The second formation, known as a line formation, made up of two or three solid lines of infantry, helped present as many muskets as possible allowing the unit to control a wider portion of the battlefield than a column and maximizing the firepower of the unit.
+The line formation was made up of two or three solid lines of infantry, which helped present as many muskets as possible allowing the unit to control a wider portion of the battlefield than a column and maximising the firepower of the unit.
+The lack of depth in the thin line formation allowed for artillery fire to be much less effective against a unit using the line formation.
 The long lines proved difficult to sustain because of the need to remain solid over long distances and from disruptions like ditches, fences, and trees on the battlefield.
 The line formation also fell prey to cavalry charges since the horses could cover the final 50 yd while only receiving a single volley of fire from the infantry.

-The third formation, known as infantry square, used 4-6 ranks in depth with a square or rectangular shape to protect infantry from cavalry charges with the goal of not presenting the rear or sides of the soldiers to cavalry.
+The infantry square used 4–6 ranks in depth with a square or rectangular shape to protect infantry from cavalry charges with the goal of not presenting the rear or sides of the soldiers to cavalry.
 The square consisted of fairly short columns in a square-like formation with generally 1 to 2 rows of men on each side with fixed bayonets and muskets pointed outward.
-The exposure of the bayonets would prevent head on charges of cavalry into the squares and thus were quite effective.
+The exposure of the bayonets would prevent head-on charges of cavalry into the squares and thus were quite effective.
 The unit could move in square, but the square model proved slower than a column and more vulnerable to musket and cannon fire, so if enemy infantry were a more proximate threat than cavalry, the unit would shift from square to line formation.